Does the Brand of Oil Matter

 If you’re wondering whether it matters what brand of oil to use, the answer is yes and no. It depends on the type of vehicle you have.
 For example, if you have a new car with a warranty, it’s important to use the oil specified by the manufacturer.

 This is because using a different brand or type of oil could void your warranty.
-On the other hand, if your car is older and doesn’t have a warranty, you can probably get away with using any kind of motor oil.
+On the other hand, if your car is older and doesn’t have a warranty, you can likely use anytillll.
 As long as it meets the requirements for your car’s make and model, it should be fine.

 In general, synthetic oils are better than conventional oils because they last longer and protect your engine better in extreme temperatures.
 That said, they’re also more expensive.
-So if you’re on a budget, conventional oil will do just fine.
+If you’re on a budget, conventional oil will suffice.

 At the end of the day, it’s up to you which brand or type of oil you use in your car.
 Just make sure that whatever you choose meets your car’s specific requirements.